-Each time a new Mac desktop operating system updates, a flood of Mac users would rush to download and install the macOS.
-There is no exception for macOS Big Sur, which has just been released as a free upgrade for users.
-It features with many significant changes or redesigns in Big Sur compared to Catalina, including the new design, Messages new features, faster Safari, enhanced apps, etc.
+Each time a new Mac operating system updates, a plethora of Mac users would rush to download and install the macOS.
+There is no exception for macOS Ventura, which will be released as a free upgrade for users.
+It features with many significant changes in Ventura, including Stage Manager for organizing apps, Continuity Camera to use your iPhone as a webcam, etc.

-Many users reported that macOS download stuck, installation failed, an error occurred while installing this update, installation stuck on grey/space screen or failed issue when they attempt to get it upgraded.
-Concerning such miscellaneous macOS Big Sur update stuck issues, this article covers a collection of macOS Big Sur update failed problems and solutions.
+Many users reported that macOS 13 Ventura download stuck, installation failed, an error occurred while installing this update, installation stuck on grey/space screen or failed issue when they attempt to get it upgraded.
+Concerning such miscellaneous macOS Ventura update stuck issues, this article covers a collection of macOS 13 Ventura update failed problems and solutions.

 Lest Mac Update Stuck, Back Up Your Mac Data Now!